StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/6) Additional Machine Learning Concepts.md

 The algorithm introduces randomness in two ways: selecting a random subset of features to split each node and bootstrapping the training data.

 * Useful when you want to measure feature importance, as the model provides insights into the impact of different features on predictions.
+* Enhance the generalization capability by increasing the number of trees, as more trees reduce the risk of overfitting.
+However, balance this against computational efficiency.
+* Adjust the randomness parameters, like the number of features considered for each split, to optimize the trade-off between bias and variance.

 <img width="450" alt="HMM" src="https://cdn.corporatefinanceinstitute.com/assets/random-forest.png">